Juan Eugenio Hernández Mayoral

-Juan Eugenio Hernández Mayoral (born 21 April 1969 on Ponce, Puerto Rico) is the Director of the Puerto Rico Federal Affairs Administration (PRFAA) since 2 January 2013 and former Senator of Puerto Rico (2005-2011).
-He is son of former three-term Governor of Puerto Rico Rafael Hernández Colón.
+Juan Eugenio Hernández Mayoral (born 21 April 1969 in Ponce, Puerto Rico) is a Puerto Rican politician who served as director of the Puerto Rico Federal Affairs Administration (PRFAA) from 2013 to 2016 and is a former Senator of Puerto Rico (2005–2012).
+He is the son of former three-term Governor of Puerto Rico Rafael Hernández Colón.

 Early years and studies

 Juan Eugenio Hernández Mayoral was born on 21 April 1969 in the City of Ponce to Governor Rafael Hernández Colón and First Lady Lila Mayoral Wirshing.
 He has three siblings: Rafael, José Alfredo, and Dora Mercedes.

-Hernández Mayoral obtained his bachelor's degree in communications from the Universidad del Sagrado Corazón in 1991.
+Hernández Mayoral obtained his bachelor's degree in communications from the Universidad del Sagrado Corazón in 1992.

-Hernández Mayoral obtained a degree in public administration from the Central University of the Caribbean in Puerto Rico.
+Hernández Mayoral received a Juris Doctor from (Pontifia Universidad Catolica de Puerto Rico) in 2021.

 Professional career

 Hernández Mayoral worked as executive director of the Rafael Hernández Colón Gubernatorial Library from 1993 to 2000.
 In 1996, he also worked as executive director of the annual conference of the Club of Rome.

 Juan Eugenio also administered the Hernández Mayoral Law Firm in 2001.
 He was also a consultant in political communications from 2002 to 2004.